-1. Closed position
+- 1. Fuel cock - 2.
+Closed position

-Open position
+Open

-To send fuel from the fuel tank to the carburetor, turn the fuel cock to the open position.
-Normal running is done with the fuel cock in this position.
+To send fuel from the fuel tank to the carburetor, align the fuel cock with the position for the built-in fuel tank or portable fuel tank according to which fuel tank is being used.